unicode-org/conformance/README.md

 1. Set the output directory as TEMP_DIR.
 Remove old data and create new output areas.

-1. Generate all test data based on run_config's requirements
+1. Generate all test data based on `run_config.json`'s requirements
     1. This includes checking each generated test set and expected results against schema.

 1. Check all the schema files for correct structure